christophstrasen/LQR/docs/concepts/joins_and_windows.md

 # Joins and Join Windows

-LiQoR’s core feature is **joining streaming records** from multiple observables.
+LQR’s core feature is **joining streaming records** from multiple observables.
 This page explains:

 - how streaming joins differ from classic SQL joins;
 - which join types the high‑level API exposes; and